tonethar/IGME-330-Master/notes/dogfinder-3.md

  <hr>

 3) Now choose 5 on the limit control and click search - you should get 5 results back.

   - BTW - this was so easy to do because the `dogURL()` function handles the updating of the url with the new limit value for us

+4) Go ahead and get the `fieldBreed` & `breedParam` code working if you want to, and populate `fieldBreed` with more dog breeds

   <hr>

  ## III.
-Improving the look of our results with a *card*
+Improving the look of our results with some *card* HTML and styles

  ### III-A. Refactor the code